aws-samples/amazon-ecr-repository-compliance-webhook/README.md

 Have an idea for a feature to enhance this serverless application?
 Open an [issue](https://github.com/swoldemi/ecr-repository-compliance-webhook/issues) or [pull request](https://github.com/swoldemi/ecr-repository-compliance-webhook/pulls)!

 ### Development
-This application has been developed, built, and testing against [Go 1.14](https://golang.org/dl/), the latest version of the [Serverless Application Model CLI](https://github.com/awslabs/aws-sam-cli), and the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), Kubernetes version 1.14, and [kubectl 1.17](NewResponseFromRequest).
+This application has been developed, built, and testing against [Go 1.14](https://golang.org/dl/), the latest version of the [Serverless Application Model CLI](https://github.com/awslabs/aws-sam-cli), and the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), Kubernetes version 1.14, Kubernetes version 1.15, and [kubectl 1.17](NewResponseFromRequest).
 A [Makefile](./Makefile) has been provided for convenience.

 ```
 make check